wfairclough/TAE/README.md

   [Instructions on configuring ssh for GitHub](https://help.github.com/articles/generating-ssh-keys)

-4. Open the Client, Server and Commons Qt Project in QtCreator
+4. Open the TAEval Qt Project in QtCreator

+        $ ./TAEval.pro

+  This project contains all the projects that belong to the TAEval application.

+5. Go to Build -> Build All

+6. That it!
+You can now run the TAEval-Server and TAEval-Client applications.

+## Building from Command Line

+1. Run qmake on the root Qt Project file.

+        $ qmake TAEval.pro

+  This creates a Makefile in the root of the project that will recursivily make all sub projects.

+2. Compile the entire application

+        $ make all

+3. Run the applicaitons

-        $ ./TAEval-Client/TAEval-Client.pro
+        $ ./start-server &
-        $ ./TAEval-Server/TAEval-Server.pro
+        $ ./start-client

+4. Cleaning the entire project

-        $ ./TAEvalCommons/TAEvalCommons.pro
+        $ make clean

-5. Be sure to build the TAEvalCommons library project first as it is a dependancy for the client and server projects.

-6. Another thing to note is that the TAEvalCommosn build directory should point to ./TAEvalCommons not build-TAEvalCommons-*

 ## Project Managment